Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Extra Experimental Setups

 \subsection{Hyperparameters}

 To compare all algorithms fairly, we set all hyperparameters equally except the robust method and its coefficient.
-All algorithms are trained with Adam optimizer \citep{kingma2014autoencoding}.
-The full hyperparameters are shown in Table \ref{tab:hyperparameters}.
-For regularizer coefficients of all robust update methods, please see Table \ref{tab:robust_coef}.
-We can see that this parameter is pretty robust and do not need very handy work to finetune.
+All algorithms are trained with Adam optimizer \citep{kingma2014autoencodinga}.
+The full hyperparameters are shown in Table~\ref{tab:hyperparameters}.
+For regularizer coefficients of all robust update methods, please see Table~\ref{tab:robust_coef}.
+Notably, the principle to choose the coefficient is to increase the value until the performance on the nominal environment drops.
+In the future, it can be automatically tuned by learning an unregularized value function and comparing the difference between robust value and unregularized value.
 All experiments are carried out on NVIDIA GeForce RTX 2080 Ti and Pytorch 1.10.1.